AAMani5/CV/README.md

 <p>I am a curious and enthusiastic Software Developer in training, who loves solving problems and enjoys learning new technologies.</p>

-<p>After finishing Master in Physics (Hons), I accepted a challenging and demanding role in a leading oil and gas services company and had the opportunity to travel around the world undertaking projects in remote locations, usually as the only female engineer on-site.
-Although I cherished every moment in my previous role, it kept me away from my family often with no way to contact the outside world on most days.</p>
+<p>After finishing Master in Physics with Honours, I accepted a challenging and demanding role in a leading oil and gas services company and had the opportunity to travel around the world undertaking projects in remote locations, usually as the only female engineer on-site.
+Although I cherished every moment in my previous role, it involved staying at remote locations for extended periods with no way to contact the outside world on most days.</p>

-<p>As a self-motivated person, I look forward to developing skills that would allow me to design solutions which would change people's live for the better and working along side passionate technologist, in an encouraging environment.</p>
+<p>As a self-motivated person, I enjoy developing new skills that empower me to design solutions that would change people's lives for the better.
+I am most productive when working with passionate technologists in an encouraging environment.</p>

 ## Skills

 #### Analytical Reasoning

-In my previous role, my main responsibility was to analyze and interpret data acquired from oil wells to produce reports which would help companies like Chevron, Cairn Energy, ONGC make decisions on productivity, exploration, abandonment and repair of the oil wells.
+In my previous role, my main responsibility was to analyse and interpret data acquired from oil wells to produce reports which would help companies like Chevron, Cairn Energy, ONGC make decisions on productivity, exploration, abandonment and repair of the oil wells.
 These reports had to be precise and evidence based, as they impacted multi-million dollar project decisions.

 #### Leadership